Internets: Other use of "internets"

 In general, an internet (uncapitalized) results from the connection (internetworking) of at least two computer networks by establishing a gateway (router) between them.
 It is proper to pluralize this term.
 For example, RFC 1918 refers to "Address Allocation for Private Internets".
 However, since the establishment of the Internet, this usage has been less common.

 A much lesser-known recorded use of "internets" actually preceded Bush's use in the October 17, 2000 debate with Al Gore by about eight months.
 It appeared in a sketch of the comedy show Upright Citizen's Brigade in the episode entitled "Music", which was aired February 7, 2000.
 In the sketch, the host of a country-western music TV show tells a guest from New York City that "[t]here's a whole lot of things you can't learn in your fancy books and internets."

 In 2010, in a Los Angeles Times interview, author Ray Bradbury (author of Fahrenheit 451), who was distrustful of modern technology, said "We have too many cellphones.
 We've got too many Internets."

+The similar but less subtle term "interweb" has likewise been humorously pluralised – hence "interwebs" and "interwebz".